It’s the moooooost wonderful tiiiiime of the yeeeeear!

 But I know I’m lucky.
 I recognize that for many people for a variety of reasons, the holidays can be a stressful, exhausting, and even depressing time.

-And sometimes without intending to, we can make the holidays harder on those we love by not being thoughtful about what we say this time of year.
-In an effort to help you not crush anyone’s holiday spirit between Thanksgiving and the New Year, here is a handy guide of faux pas holiday phrases not to say this year.
+And sometimes without intending to, we can make the holidays harder on those we love (and ourselves) by not being thoughtful about what we say this time of year.
+In an effort to help you not crush anyone’s holiday spirit during the final months of the year, here is a handy guide of things not to say this year.

-Holiday meals really bring out the food pushers and food shamers, and that’s no more okay around the holiday table than it is around any other.
+Holiday meals really bring out the food pushers and food shamers, and that’s no more okay around the holiday table than it is for any other meal.
 When you try to dictate what and how much a person eats, you are suggesting that their own judgment can’t be trusted.

 We already live in a world where strangers and the media at large feel comfortable commenting on our meals and judging us for what we eat.
 It’s really unhelpful when the people we love add to this problem.